thewca/wca-regulations/wca-regulations.md

 ## <article-B><blindfolded><blindfoldedsolving> Article B: Blindfolded Solving

 - B1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
-    - B1a) There is no inspection period.
+    - B1a) There is no inspection period (i.e. the solve starts at the same time as the attempt).
     - B1b) The competitor supplies their own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer(s) as in [Regulation A3b](regulations:regulation:A3b) and indicates that they are ready for the competitor to start the attempt (e.g. placing the puzzle cover in front of the competitor, saying "READY", giving a thumbs-up signal).
 The competitor must start the attempt within one minute, else the competitor forfeits the attempt (DNS), at the discretion of the judge.
-    - B2b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
+    - B2b) When using the Stackmat timer, the competitor uses their fingers to touch the elevated sensor surfaces of the timer.
 The competitor's palms must be facing down, and located on the side of the timer that is closer to them.
 Penalty: time penalty (+2 seconds).
-    - B2c) The competitor must have no physical contact with the puzzle or the puzzle cover while starting the attempt.
+    - B2c) When using the Stackmat timer, the competitor must have no physical contact with the puzzle or the puzzle cover while starting the attempt.
 Penalty: time penalty (+2 seconds).
-    - B2d) The competitor starts the attempt by removing their hands from the timer, thus starting the timer.
+    - B2d) When using the Stackmat timer, the competitor starts the attempt by removing their hands from the timer, thus starting the timer.
 (This also starts the solve.)
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.
-    - B2e) If a stopwatch is in use in addition to a Stackmat timer, the judge starts the stopwatch as soon as the competitor starts the solve.
+        - B2d2) If a stopwatch is in use in addition to the Stackmat timer, the judge starts the stopwatch as soon as the competitor starts the solve.
-    - B2f) If a stopwatch is in use as the only timer, the competitor places their hands on the table (instead of a Stackmat timer).
-After confirming that they are ready, the competitor starts the solve by lifting the cover.
+    - B2f) When using a stopwatch as the only timer, the competitor confirms they are ready and starts the solve by lifting the cover.
 The judge starts the stopwatch as soon as the competitor starts the solve.
 - B3) Memorization phase:
     - B3a) The competitor may pick up the puzzle during the memorization phase.
     - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).